Optimal and Maximin Procedures for Multiple Testing Problems: Proofs

 We will now examine the solution $\vE$ which is equal to $\vec D$ everywhere, except on the sets $A_{ij}, A_{ji}$, where it switches the value of coordinates $i,j$:

 We now show the following: \begin{enumerate} \item For all power functions we consider, $\Pi(\vE) \geq \Pi (\vec D)$. \item For all constraints we consider $Err_{\vec h}(\vE) \leq Err_{\vec h}(\vec D)$. \end{enumerate} Therefore $\vE$ is an improved solution compared to $\vec D$.
 This can be done for all $i,j$ pairs, and we end up with $\vE$ which has the desired property and is superior to $\vec D$.
-This holds in particular for $\vec D=\vec D^*$ the optimal solution, hence we are guaranteed to have a weakly monotone optimal solution.
+This holds in particular for $\vec D=\vec D^*$ the optimal solution, hence we are guaranteed to have a weakly monotone optimal solution in the likelihood ratio statistics.

 It remains to prove properties 1,2 above.
 For the power, notice that we can write Eqs. (\ref{pow1},\ref{pow2}) as: